About Todd Hudson

 A Maverick Thinker

 As a former high-tech factory manager, Todd quickly discovered that training a 24/7, multi-national, multi-lingual, and multi-generational workforce to work safely while surrounded by hazardous chemicals and machinery was a huge challenge.
+His training professionals had extraordinary SAFETY expertise, but they had difficulty transferring that expertise into safe behaviors on the factory floor.

-Seeking a better way, he began experimenting with applying the Lean methodology to training and knowledge transfer.
-The results were so powerful, he founded the Maverick Institute (now Maverick Safety Training) in 2006 to bring his “Lean for Training” methods to a wide range of organizations.
+Seeking a better way, Todd began experimenting with applying the Lean methodology to training and knowledge transfer.
+The results were so powerful, he founded the Maverick Institute (now Maverick Safety Training) in 2006 to bring his new methods to a wide range of organizations.

 Speaker, Facilitator, Author, and more…